rackerlabs/technical-blog/_posts/2016-01-18-AEM-6-Performance-with-MongoDB3.0.md

 author: Nathan Coble
 authorIsRacker: true
 published: true
-categories: []
+categories:
+  - aws
 ---

 MongoDB has made some noticeable improvements with the 3.0 release and new engine, WiredTiger.
 This post shows how those improvements in MongoDB translate into real performance gains for your application.

 <!-- more -->